RinaRalte-monk/SorP/README.md

 <br>click link to run
 <br>https://rinaralte-monk.github.io/SorP/

-### A look into index.html👍
+### A look into the index👍

-the index compromise of html and flowbite and javascript/tensorflow.js library
+the index compromises of html with flowbite library and javascript with tensorflow.js library

 - include tensorflow.js library